 Rebecca Belmore’s corpulent force carries Turbulent Water, Australia’s first solo of the celebrated Lac Seul First Nation (Anishinaabe) artist.
 Showing at Buxton Contemporary until May, the exhibition broadly positions Belmore’s works: video projections with performance and sculptural elements which nurture Indigenous peoples’ cultural bonds and abrasions.

-Exhibition essay for FortyFiveDownstairs + Arts Aviso’s 1.5 Degrees.
-Originally published here.
-Visiting my hometown over the Christmas break, a…
+Your name Your email Subject Your message (optional) Exhibition essay for FortyFiveDownstairs + Arts Aviso’s 1.5 Degrees.
+Originally published here….

 For Rirkrit Tiravanija, meals are a default to prompt strangers to feel a familiarity with each other- the resulting relationship between public engagement and food his popularised oeuvre.
 As his meals grant visitors to reach the work’s conclusion, however, the artist merely instigates his idea before ceasing control and leaving outcomes open.
 After he creates a platform – like a meal within a gallery in Untitled (lunch box) – he leaves it be within its context, entrusting participants to condition the work’s conclusion.
 This assumes the gallery is passive – but the NGV is not a dead space waiting to be activated.